Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 Capacity: 6,700 mAh Weight: 4.4 oz. ⸱ Output: 2A ⸱ Ports: 1

-The Anker Astro offers all the durability and top-notch performance of the Anker PowerCore+ 26800 at a fifth of the weight and for considerably fewer bucks.
+The versatile Anker Astro E1 6700 offers the durability and top-notch performance of the Anker PowerCore+ 26800 but at a fifth of the weight and at a considerably lower price.

 You’ll indeed be sacrificing a lot of the juice that makes the Anker PowerCore+ 26800 PD so powerful, but if you’ve only got 1 or 2 small gadgets to charge, the Anker Astro becomes the obvious choice.